Onic Esports: History

-As of the start of the 2025 season, ONIC Esports has won every premier tournament organized by Moonton, making it one of the first organization to achieve this feat.
-Their titles include seven MPL Indonesia and one MPL Philippines championships, two MPL Invitational (MPLI 2021 and MPLI 2022 with ONIC Indonesia), two MSC titles (MSC 2019 and MSC 2023 with ONIC Indonesia), and one M World Championship titles (M6 with ONIC Philippines).
+As of the start of the 2025 season, ONIC Esports has won every premier tournament organized by Moonton, making it one of the first organizations to achieve this feat.
+Their titles include seven MPL Indonesia and one MPL Philippines championships, two MPL Invitationals (MPLI 2021 and MPLI 2022 with ONIC Indonesia), two MSC titles (MSC 2019 and MSC 2023 with ONIC Indonesia), and one M World Championship title (M6 with ONIC Philippines).

 Partnership with Fnatic

 On 20 May 2024, ONIC Philippines partnered with the London-based organization Fnatic ahead of the MPL Philippines playoffs.
 Subsequently, ONIC Indonesia announced their own partnership with Fnatic through an Instagram post that signified the ONIC porcupine logo embedded with the Fnatic logo.
-This signifies Fnatic's entry in the MLBB professional scene alongside Team Liquid whom acquired STUN.GG, owners of AURA Fire and ECHO Philippines, the latter being renamed to Liquid ECHO.
-Their partnership ended on 4 January 2025.
+This signifies Fnatic's entry in the MLBB professional scene alongside Team Liquid, who acquired STUN.GG, owners of AURA Fire and ECHO Philippines, the latter being renamed to Liquid ECHO.
+Their partnership ended on 4 January 2025.In 2026 MSC,They finally revenged to Aurora Turkey with 3:2 in knockout stage.